 On arrival in Hoi An, we couldn’t wait to see what ‘our’ area would be for the next ten days.
 We quickly found the bridge that lead to Cam Nam, in our eyes still a mystery.
 The Cam Nam Bridge is the only bridge that connects mainland Vietnam to the small peninsula.
 A dangerously looking ferry boat is the only other possibility to access it.

-We were required to find our own place to stay, and quickly came to the conclusion that the accommodation possibilities at Cam Nam could be counted on the fingers of one hand.
+We were required to find our own place to stay, and quickly came to the conclusion that the accommodation possibilities at Cam Nam were scarce.
 Right across the bridge there were three resorts, only meters away from each other.
 A bit down the road, there was a homestay.
 Understandably, the homestay didn’t have enough room to house eight students.
-Our remaining options, the three resorts, seemed to be topping our budget, but after a bit of haggling (we would stay for a rather long period of time, and they would have eight guests extra in the low-season), we opted for Waterside Resort & Spa.
+Our remaining options, the three resorts, seemed to be topping our budget, but after a bit of haggling, we opted for Waterside Resort & Spa.

 The rooms of the resort were set in ‘villas’ as they were called, in a tranquil garden setting.
 Each of our rooms had a private balcony, and when we opened the curtains during the weekend, we were welcomed by the buffalos that roamed the garden.

 Learning as much as possible about Cam Nam Island

 We had to learn as much as possible about the island in a short period of time.
 We visited local businesses, such as restaurants, bars, shops and craft shops, and even a primary school.
 Cam Nam clearly classifies as an off-the-beaten path destination (disclaimer: I visited in 2011, I don’t know what the situation is now), as it is nothing like the tourist attraction that is Hoi An Old Town.

 The shops at the time were limited to a soda stall and a beautician.
 The soda stall being managed by an elderly lady.